platonvin/lum-rs/README.md

 Lum operates on memory, not files, and it expects your assets to have special format (in memory).
 However, you dont have to "compile" assets yourselves - Lum has built-in tools for creating assets from magicavoxel (good voxel editor with) format (.vox) - both meshing and repacking

 frontend types are different from backend but not for vulkan (so wgpu needs conversions, but its good cause compression)

+//!
+I highly recommend looking into winit/wgpu examples
+//!
+Also, if you are going to compile your project into web, its better to start doing so as soon as possible